It's not you, it's your hiring process. Learn how to improve your hiring with our latest report - How to Lose a Candidate in 10 Days.

 Through Zinc, you can digitally request references.
 Referees can complete them online, or upload references in their own format if preferred.
 While the platform shows the referee’s email address, it is up to the employer to satisfy themselves about the authenticity of the response.

 References should ideally come from a professional or organisational email account rather than a personal one.
 If a personal email address is used, extra care is needed to authenticate the reference.
-The school hiring the candidate should check where it came from (domain, organisation), and ideally contact the referee’s place of work by phone or another channel to confirm authenticity.
+The school or college should check where it came from (domain, organisation), and ideally contact the referee’s place of work by phone or another channel to confirm authenticity.

 What varies by setting?

 • Nurseries and EY providers: EYFS applies.
-Suitability records must demonstrate compliance.
+Suitability records must demonstrate compliance, including the updated EYFS 2025 reference requirements.

 • Schools with nursery classes: Both EYFS and KCSIE apply.
 Keep suitability records and an SCR.